FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_delivered_samples/api_delivered_os400.md

     "title": "Delivered templates for IBM i (iSeries)", "linkTitle": "Delivered templates for IBM i (iSeries)", "weight": "350"
-}This topic describes the Axway{{< TransferCFT/companyname  >}} Transfer CFT{{< TransferCFT/componentshortname  >}} API templates and CL programs  for the IBM i (iseries) platform.
+}This topic describes the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates and CL programs  for the IBM i (iseries) platform.
 You may decide to use the delivered samples as a basis for integrating APIs, or as a model to create your own.

 The Transfer CFT IBM i templates are located in the production library (CFTPROD by default), in the CFTSRC folder.